One Day in Malaga: The Ultimate Itinerary with Local Tips

 If you have 24 hours to visit Malaga, you must walk its main commercial street, Calle Larios.

-In the summer months, make sure to stop by Heladeria Casa Mira, Malagaās oldest ice cream shop.
-You can have classic ice cream flavours but also unique ones like nougat or Malaga’s ice cream made with raisins.
+In the summer months, make sure to stop by Heladeria Casa Mira, Malaga’s oldest ice cream shop.
+You can have classic ice cream flavours, but also unique ones like nougat or Malaga’s ice cream made with raisins.

-What I love the most about Calle Larios is that it hosts different traditional events throughout the year!
-Easter processions are in April, Malagaās Fair is in August (known as Feria De Agosto), and the Christmas Lights show is from late November to the beginning of January.
+What I love most about Calle Larios is that it hosts various traditional events throughout the year.
+Easter processions take place in April, Malaga’s Fair is held in August (known as Feria De Agosto), and the Christmas Lights show runs from late November to the beginning of January.

 You can also wander around the little streets from Larios to discover tapas, restaurants and shops.